skykim/siglip2-unity/README.md

 - Clone or download this repository
 - Unzip the provided [StreamingAssets.zip](https://drive.google.com/file/d/13tnfjXqXM_uT12dPYuq4UhHOawbOwwvg/view?usp=sharing) file
+  - *Note: The demo images included in this zip are sourced from the [Fashion Product Images (Small)](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small) dataset.*
 - Place the unzipped contents into the `/Assets/StreamingAssets` directory
 - *Ensure that your .jpg or .png files are located inside `/Assets/StreamingAssets/Images`*